-Staying in touch with friends and family (children, grandchildren and great-grandchildren) who live a significant distance away used to be a challenging -- and sometimes expensive -- affair.
+For many people, staying in touch with friends and family who live a significant distance away used to be a challenging – and sometimes expensive – affair.
 Is my letter or card going to make it on time?
 What was their address?
 How much will the postage be?
-What is their phone number?
+What was their phone number?
 Do long-distance charges apply?

-Thankfully, the Internet has largely made those concerns a thing of the past!
-It's time to meet Skype, one of the simplest and least-expensive multi-function communication solutions on the Internet today.
+Fortunately, the Internet has made these concerns largely a thing of the past.
+It's time for you to meet Skype, one of the simplest and least-expensive multi-function communication solutions on the Internet today.